filecoin-project/devgrants/microgrants/microgrants.md

 These grants are intended for independent developers, small studios, non-profits, activists, researchers... and you!

 ### Award
 After a microgrant is approved, Protocol Labs will make an initial payment valued at $1,000 USD to one single Filecoin wallet address.
-The second tranche (valued at $4,000 USD) will be paid out after you have successfully deployed a functional version of your FVM project to Filecoin mainnet or the latest testnet.
+The second tranche (valued at $4,000 USD) will be paid out after you have successfully deployed a functional version of your project to Filecoin mainnet or the latest testnet.

  _The entire grant amount will be paid in FIL_ and should be used to support work related to integrating or improving Filecoin, IPFS, or related technology (i.e. developer time, hosting services, relevant hardware, etc.)